-(2) If the customer's account is in credit at the time of account closurethe customer requests a final bill under subclause (1), the retailer must repay the amount to the customer.
+(2) If the customer's account is in credit at the time the customer requests a final bill under subclause (1), the retailer must repay the amount to the customer.

 [Note: A customer's account could, for example, be in credit as a result of the customer making advance payments under clause 5.4.]